-An EVAP smoke machine is connected to a vehicles vacuum often at the intake manifold and smoke sent in.
+An EVAP smoke machine is connected to a vehicle’s vacuum, often at the intake manifold, and smoke is sent in.

-How Do You Check for Smoke in a Vacuum Leak?
+How Do You Check for Smoke During an Evap Smoke Test?

 Smoke EVAP machines send smoke out a leak which can be visibly seen.

-Some units can also use a dye which can be seen coming out from a leak.
+Many units can also use a dye that can be seen coming out from a leak.

 How Long Does a Smoke Test Take?